holoviz-dev/pyctdev/README.md

 doc/assets # e.g. favicon - not relevant to notebooks
 ```

-Limit differences between what's in repository and what's in package
+We try to limit differences between what's in the repository and
-shipped to users.
+what's in the package shipped to users, to avoid creating custom
+package building code.

 ### 12. Unify how various tools are run